Farer/breathingworld_client_web/README.md

 ## Project Introduction
 - I am a developer from South Korea, working on the Breathing World project ( https://breathingworld.com ).
 - I am developing a world where everything moves and interacts in real-time.
-- Currently, weeds and rabbits can interact with each other in real-time.
+- Currently, weeds and rabbits, wolves can interact with each other in real-time.
 - You can check it out at https://alpha.breathingworld.com

 ## Repository Description